 § 430-44.
 Developer's responsibility.

 The developer has full and enforceable responsibility to insure that the approved construction plans are implemented.
-The developer shall use qualified persons to furnish adequate and timely engineering supervision during construction Monitoring, surveillance, and field supervision by Town officials will not be construed as fulfilling this responsibility.
+The developer shall use qualified persons to furnish adequate and timely engineering supervision during construction.
+Monitoring, surveillance, and field supervision by Town officials will not be construed as fulfilling this responsibility.

 § 430-45.
 Modification of approved subdivision plan.

-Should the developer or any other interested party desire a modification of the approved plan, he shall make application therefore to the Board.
+Should the developer or any other interested party desire a modification of the approved plan, he shall make application therefor to the Board.
 The Board may also propose modification of a plan on its own motion.
-Upon receipt of an application or on its own action, the Board shall hold a public hearing thereon with notice as required in § 430-14A.
+Upon receipt of an application or on its own action, the Board shall hold a public hearing thereon, with notice as required in § 430-14A.
 At the conclusion of the hearing, the Board may modify the plan and shall cause the modification to be recorded as required by MGL c.
 41, § 81W.

 A. Minor modifications to the project that will have no effect on abutting property may be approved by the Board without a public hearing.